Healthy Homes Assessment Hataitai

 What We Do

-As building inspectors, we are experts in all elements involved in specialist house inspections.
-We’re there to ensure you make the best decision when buying your next home.
+As building inspectors we are experts in all issues associated with professional house Inspections.
+We are here to ensure you make the best decision when buying your next home.

-We are specialised in a range of services to make sure you are completely updated on the condition of any property you might be considering buying or selling along with other services.
+We are specialised in a range of services to make sure you are completely informed of the condition of any property that you might be contemplating buying or selling along with other solutions.

-With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into the reports, you can actually see any problems that might be found.
-Because of our comprehensive reporting it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.
+We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your document, you are able to actually see any issues discovered.
+Because of our comprehensive reporting it is no wonder we have so many customers who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports